All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 No. This is a pandemic that has the potential to last for years, at least until a reliable vaccine is developed and a large percentage of the population is inoculated.
 Some cities are beginning to re-open, but that could also lead to future spikes in cases.
 The best was to keep yourself safe are:

-If you need to see your caregiver in person, please bring a cloth mask with you and wear it from the time you enter the facility until you leave.
+All Mercy locations and services are now open, with strict standards to keep patients and caregivers safe.
+Please bring a cloth mask with you and wear it from the time you enter the facility until you leave.
 This is not only for your protection, but for that of the other patients and caregivers around you.

 Changes have been made at Mercy Birthplace locations to protect our patients, the community and our co-workers.
-Read our COVID-19 FAQs here.
+Read our COVID-19 Birthplace FAQs.